Jakemate977/eris-components/README.md

     .setID('Component ID')
     .setStyle('blurple');

-client.sendComponents('Channel ID', Button, 'Hi! this is your first button.'); // Send a message with a button to a Discord channel.
+await client.sendComponents('Channel ID', Button, 'Hi! this is your first button.'); // Send a message with a button to a Discord channel.

 ```